tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories Mega/README.md

 ## Install

 * Install [Store Page List Categories Cache][4].
-After you install Store Categories Cache be sure to continue on with the rest of the steps.
+After you install Store Page List Categories Cache be sure to continue on with the rest of the steps.

 * Options